 Community's outpatient program collaborates with local schools to deliver treatment in a non-traditional mental health setting.
 The school-based program enables families to access services within their child's school, involving the student's teachers, administrators and counselors.
 This can improve the relationship between students and staff, as well as provide convenient access for students with transportation barriers or other obstacles that might otherwise prevent them from receiving care.
 This program can also incorporate home-based visits, as appropriate.

-School-based counselors are onsite in close to 100 Indianapolis Public Schools and the Metropolitan School Districts of Lawrence, Warren, Washington and Wayne Townships.
+School-based counselors are onsite in more than 100 Indianapolis Public Schools and the Metropolitan School Districts of Eastern Hancock County, Hamilton Southeastern, Lawrence, Mt.
+Vernon, Warren and Washington Townships.

 Ultimately, our goal is to assist children and families with learning, improving interpersonal skills and strengthening relationships, as well as becoming productive community members.